JiveshDixit/xIndices/docs/modules.rst

 Detailed Documentation
 ----------------------

 Below are detailed descriptions of the modules and their functions.
-Click on each to view the complete documentation:

 .. currentmodule:: xIndices.indices